hakutakaid/pytgcalls/README.md

 ## Features
 - Prebuilt wheels for macOS, Linux and Windows.
-- Supporting all type of MTProto libraries: Pyrogram
+- Supporting all type of MTProto libraries: Tangosuper
 - Work with voice chats in channels and chats.
 - Join as channels or chats.
 - Mute/unmute, pause/resume, stop/play, volume control and more...